-The deficiency symptoms are varied and include, stunted plant growth, premature fall of leaves and buds, yellowing of leaves, etc. These symptoms could be caused due to the lack of elements like N, K, Mg, S, Fe, Zn, Mo, etc.
+The deficiency symptoms are varied and include, stunted plant growth, premature fall of leaves and buds, yellowing of leaves, etc. These symptoms could be caused due to the lack of both micronutrients and macronutrients in plants.

 It must also be kept in mind that different plants respond to different deficiencies, differently.

 Stay tuned with BYJU’S to learn more about the general deficiency symptoms in plants.